I. The Misframed Argument

 Where it went wrong was in translating orthogonality.

 But these are the only categories available to an embodied, social mind when confronted with something that has global access without locality.
 We translate structure into intention because intention is the richest compression we have.
-It explains order, authority, and consequence in one move.
+It explains order, authority, and consequence in a single move.

 So the axis acquired attributes.
 The access became awareness.
 The constraint became will.